Just because you’re traveling doesn’t mean you should completely slack off on your fitness goals

 Bring running essentials

 Running is arguably the easiest, quickest, and most convenient way of squeezing in a workout.
 A short 30-minute run already burns relatively more calories than a weight training session.
 More importantly, it involves less time and effort preparing for it.
 Just have the right clothes, a pair of running shoes, and you’re good to go.
-One accessory that I never to forget are my Oakleys.
-Not only does it shield my eyes from the sun, sand, or wind.
-It also makes my workouts “selfie-able.”
+One accessory that I never forget are my Oakleys.
+Not only does it shield my eyes from the sun, sand, or wind, it also makes workouts “selfie-able.”
 It’s also stylish so that it doubles as my casual shades after training.